 In order for students with disabilities to overcome limitations to the pursuit of their education, the Abilities Office of Student Disability Services provides services classified as reasonable accommodations such as note takers, readers, sign language interpreters, equipment loans, priority registration, advocacy and other accommodations.
 These services are provided to students who identify themselves and supply verification of the existence of a disabling condition.
 A person is considered disabled when he or she has a mental or physical impairment that hinders the performance of one or more major life functions such as mobility, hearing, sight, and learning.
-These services are provided in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
-Services are provided at no cost to all Chicago State students with verified disabilities.
+These services are provided in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities.
 Students who need special parking permits should apply at the Secretary of State driving facility located at 99th Street and King Drive.
 The Abilities Office is located in the Counseling Center in the Cordell Reed Student Union Building, Room 198, and the telephone number is 773/995-4401 (Voice) and 773/995-3761 (TTY).